dshook/search-stream/README.md

 Creates a search function with specified options.
 Case sensitivity is off by default.
 Search keys allows you to specify which keys of the object should be searched including nested keys.
 Default is none which allows all keys to be searched.

-Perform the search by any of these methods
+Perform the search on an array of objects:

 `var result = search(filter, objectArray);`

-Or
+Or on an object stream:

 `var resultStream = readableStream().pipe(search(filter));`

-Filter is either a string to search for or a regular expression.
+The `filter` parameter is either a string to search for or a regular expression.

-##Examples
+## Examples
 Given an array of objects like this:
 <pre>
   var objs = [{